ChangeWindows/Content/api.md

 id | **Primary key**, identifies a milestone (e.g. 'redstone1'). | Available
 name | Official name of the milestone (e.g. 'Anniversary Update'). | Available version | Version number of the milestone (e.g. '1607'). | Available
+osname | Contain the name of the OS (e.g. 'Window 10'). | Available
-first_build | First build that can be considered part of this particular milestone. | Available last_build | Last build that can be considered part of this particular milestone. | Available codename | The official codename used within Microsoft (e.g. 'Redstone 1') | Available description | A description of the milestone. | Available is_desktop | 1 if desktop, 0 if not. | Available is_mobile | 1 if Mobile, 0 if not. | Available
+first_build | First build that can be considered part of this particular milestone. | Deprecated last_build | Last build that can be considered part of this particular milestone. | Deprecated codename | The official codename used within Microsoft (e.g. 'Redstone 1') | Available description | A description of the milestone. | Available is_desktop | 1 if desktop, 0 if not. | Deprecated is_mobile | 1 if Mobile, 0 if not. | Deprecated
-is_xbox | 1 if Xbox, 0 if not. | Available
+is_xbox | 1 if Xbox, 0 if not. | Deprecated
-is_iot | 1 if IoT, 0 if not. | Available
+is_iot | 1 if IoT, 0 if not. | Deprecated
-is_server | 1 if Server, 0 if not. | Available
+is_server | 1 if Server, 0 if not. | Deprecated
-is_holographic | 1 if Holographic, 0 if not. | Available
+is_holographic | 1 if Holographic, 0 if not. | Deprecated
+name_desktop | Contains the name for the desktop build, in addition to the basic naming. | To be added name_mobile | Contains the name for the Mobile build, in addition to the basic naming. | To be added name_xbox | Contains the name for the Xbox build, in addition to the basic naming. | To be added name_iot | Contains the name for the IoT build, in addition to the basic naming. | To be added name_server | Contains the name for the Server build, in addition to the basic naming. | To be added name_holographic | Contains the name for the holographic build, in addition to the basic naming. | To be added